Azure/onboarding-guidance/SQLDB/create-sample-azure-sqldb.md

 ![Screenshot](/Images/SQLDB-create-new-server.png)

-After a few minutes the logical server and the blank database will be created.
+After a few minutes the logical server and sample database will be created.
 Once created you will be able to ater settings for the database or open the firewall to allow exteral connection - such as SQL Server Management Studio.